danmills0/danmills0.github.io/presentations.md

 # Presentations

+Below are a selection of my public presentations, along with links to pdfs of the presentations, and recordings where they exist.

 ***

 ## Talks

-Below are a selection of my public talks, along with recordings where they exist.

 [**IWQCS 2023:** Distributing Circuits Over Heterogeneous, Modular Quantum Computing Networks]({{"/assets/IWQCS_2023.pdf"}})